How to Choose a Bed – Great Sleep, Simplified

 The size of your bed is a hugely important decision.
 A UK king is 150cm, giving each person just 75cm each to sleep on, which is less than a single bed (usually 90cm wide).
 Similarly, a US Queen is 60″ wide, with just 30″ of sleeping space for each person.
 The more room you have to sleep in, the more comfortable and less disturbed you will be by your partner’s movements.
 We recommend opting for the largest size you can comfortably accommodate in your bedroom.
 For large beds, we offer zip and link mattresses and bases, to make them easier to handle and turn, but also to assist with access up staircases.

 When it comes to choosing the materials inside your bed, natural is best.
-Horsetail, wool (lambs and cashmere) and cotton all breathe exceptionally well.
+Horsetail, wool (sheep and cashmere) and cotton all breathe exceptionally well.
 They provide excellent insulation properties and are critical for temperature regulation, which is important all year round.
 Maintaining the body’s temperature also helps improve the amount of REM sleep, which is essential for the most restorative sleep.
 These materials tend to be found in the most expensive mattresses, toppers and bases, but also offer greater longevity.
 Foams and latex are far less expensive, but don’t breathe, so can feel hot and deteriorate over time.
 One of the worst things you can do for your sleep is overheat, it disrupts the sleep cycle and increase sleep disturbances.

 Whilst comfort, natural materials and size are all fundamental to good sleep, you also want your bed to look good too.
 We can offer infinite style options, including headboards, legs and an almost unlimited range of fabrics.
 Every bed we make is made to order, so you choose the design, tension, size and fabrics.
 We’ll then make your bed, precisely to your specifications in our Bedworks in London or Wales.